Thoeun Theara: Career

 In 2018, Theara was selected for the Kun Khmer National Team.

-On July 16, 2023, for his return to the ring after breaking his right arm in April 2023, Theara defeated Romanian Alex Bublea, at the 72 kg weight class to win the Techo Santepheap Kun Khmer World Championship belt.
+On 16 July 2023, for his return to the ring after breaking his right arm in April 2023, Theara defeated Romanian Alex Bublea, at the 72 kg weight class to win the Techo Santepheap Kun Khmer World Championship belt.
 500,000 viewers watched the live stream of the event on social media.

-On January 1, 2023, after he defeated two top ranked Muaythai fighters in Saiyok Pumpanmuang and Beckham Banchamek, the World Muaythai Organization (WMO) recognized Kun Khmer and put Theara in first place in the world ranking 72.5 kg weight category, becoming the first Kun Khmer athlete to be recognized by the World Muaythai Organization (WMO).
+On 1 January 2023, after he defeated two top ranked Muaythai fighters in Saiyok Pumpanmuang and Beckham Banchamek, the World Muaythai Organization (WMO) recognized Kun Khmer and put Theara in first place in the world ranking 72.5 kg weight category, becoming the first Kun Khmer athlete to be recognized by the World Muaythai Organization (WMO).

-On November 5, 2023, Theara faced Brazilian Daniel Torres and won by KO.
+On 5 November 2023, Theara faced Brazilian Daniel Torres and won by KO.

-In November 23, 2023, Theara competed and won the 72kg Kun Khmer 8 MEN Tournament IPCC Kun Khmer World Champion in Phnom Penh and got a pickup car from Ganzberg.
+On 23 November 2023, Theara competed and won the 72kg Kun Khmer 8 MEN Tournament IPCC Kun Khmer World Champion in Phnom Penh and got a pickup car from Ganzberg.
 Thoeun Theara met with Brazilian boxer Bento in the final of the 8 man tournament and defeated the Brazilian player in the first round.
 After the knockout loss in Cambodia, Bento was striped of his Rajadamnern middleweight title.
 Joe Ryan fought Petchmai and claimed the vacant Rajadamnern Stadium middleweight title.

 In a South Korean Kun Khmer event, Thoeun Theara is scheduled to fight Victor Teixeira, a Brazilian world champion who notably defeated Kongthailand Kiatnavy at ONE Friday Fight 20.
 Thoeun Theara knocked out Brazilian champion Victor Teixeira in the third round.

 In 2024, Theara was included in the Forbes list 30 under 30 Asia in the Sports & Entertainment 2024.

-On November 16, 2024, Thoeun Theara competed in an eight man tournament.
+On 16 November 2024, Thoeun Theara competed in an eight-man tournament.
 In the finals, he fought Australian fighter, Matthew.
 In the 3rd round, Thoeun Theara used an elbow against the Australian athlete causing referee Lao Sinat to stop the match.
 Thoeun Theara bowed to his teacher, Eh Phouthong, and won a villa for the match.